pragyanjagadev/ImageSegmentation/README.md

     + `artifacts`: contains image with additional artifacts like added noise with multiple techniques
     + `artifacts_masks_pred`: contains predicted masks using binary classification on additional artfiacts images

++Rules:

+    +rules.py is used to create rules using IAM dataset +augment.py is used to create augmented images +masks.py is used to create masks on IAM dataset +functions.py is used to keep all reusable functions

+    +binarization_removeline.py is used to remove rules using binarization technique

+    +unet_binary.py is used to build the architecture of binary classfication using unet +train_binary.py is used to train the model +test_binary.py/binary_model.ipynb  is used to test data
+    +lama/lama.ipynb is used to implemet lama on result from test dataset

+    +Unet.py is used to build the architecture of multiclass classfication using unet +train.py/multiclass_train.ipynb  is used to train the model +test.py is used to test data

+    +eval_dataloader.py is used to load data of test dataset +evaluator.py is used to evaluate performance
+    +qualitative_analysis.ipynb is used to do some qualitative analysis on predicted result

+    +additional_artifacts.py is used to add some additional noise on test dataset +test_binary_artifacts.py is used to test the model on newly developed dataset

 Log and checkpoints are automatically saved in `lightning_logs_binary` and 'version_9' for binary and multiclass segmentation respectively.
 Early stopping is enable by default by pytorch-lightning.